-Our FREE Family Activity Zone runs every Saturday matchday between 12.30pm-2.30pm and is a great way for young fans and families to begin their matchdays.
+Our FREE Family Activity Zone runs every Saturday matchday between 12.30pm - 2.30pm and is a great way for young fans and families to begin their matchdays.

-Located in the West Stand car park and Valley Central (opposite the club shop), there are lots of activities that take place to keep youngsters occupied - including FIFA battles on the Xbox, face painting, pool, table tennis, visits from the mascots Floyd and Harvey and an inflatable to test your football accuracy skills and prove that you could become a Charlton player one day.
+Located in the West Stand car park and Valley Central (opposite the club shop), there are lots of activities that take place to keep youngsters occupied - including FIFA battles on the Xbox, pool, table tennis, visits from the mascots Floyd and Harvey and an inflatable to test your football accuracy skills and prove that you could become a Charlton player one day.

 What to do if you get lost